lightning1389/CPP_Coding_Challenge/README.md

 ### Problem in Cmake build (OPTIONAL, Only in case of ERROR)

-The BOSCH proxy has a problem to recurisvely checkout the googletest lib, if you experience that problem most likely the "lib/googletest" folder is empty.
+Some proxy's has a problem to recurisvely checkout the googletest lib, if you experience that problem most likely the "lib/googletest" folder is empty.
 Please navigate to lib and checkout the googletest lib:

 ```bash